security best-practices compliance

 Data Residency

-For compliance (GDPR, etc.), deploy agents in the correct region:
+For compliance (GDPR and similar regimes), deploy agents in the right region:

 • EU data → EU regions